28mm/28mm.github.io/_posts/2017-10-22-d3-terraform-graphs.md

 As a newcomer to Terraform (and to AWS), I sometimes find it difficult to reason about the many available resource types, and the dependencies that can exist between them.
 Especially when coming to terms with larger configurations.

 To address this difficulty, I want a tool to help me explore dependency graphs, and resource definitions, interactively.
-This is the first in a series of posts about building such a tool, using d3.js, starting with the simple example below[^1], and building upon it.
+This is the first in a series ([part two](notes/d3-terraform-graphs-2)) of posts about building such a tool, using d3.js, starting with the simple example below[^1], and building upon it.

 <script src="/assets/terraform-graphs/js/d3.v3.js"></script>
 <script src="/assets/terraform-graphs/js/d3-tip.js"></script>